ASU-Lim-Lab/Absolute-Q/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Codon Analysis
-Printed output can be saved using shell command $ script.py > output.txt
+Printed output can be saved using CL command $ script.py > output.txt.
 Unhash df output for troubleshooting.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>